Kellect: a Kernel-Based Efficient and Lossless Event Log Collector for Windows Security: System design

-In this section, we carry out the overall design and introduction of the system.
-As shown in figure 1, Kellect is mainly designed with four modules: initialization module, collecting module, processing module, and service module.
+In this section, we present the overall design and introduction of the Kellect.
+Kellect is mainly divided into three main modules: initialization module, collecting module and processing module as Figure 3 shows.